DLaxV-Community-Projects-Hub/Box-Lacrosse-Goal-Easy-Transportable/README.md

 Apply paint is almost my worst discipline so I cannot give good advice at this topic.
 I´ve used a 1k all in one paint with primer function and rust protection build in.
 It is realy crappy.
 Better use 2k high quality paint (maybe car grade quality) and use proper primer.
 For sure the metal needs to be cleaned from oil realy well befor applyin the primer.
 Use proper detergents.
 Better apply more than one coat of paint and let dry it sufficient.

 ## Safety Advise

 Please make shure your final build has no sharp edges to prevent inusries while using the goals on the field.

 ## Case

 I´ve planned to build a case to make goal transport and storage even more easier.
-The case is not ready yet.
+The case is not build and tested yet.
 The dimesions would be like 1100 mm x 900 mm.
 There should be two roles on two corners and handles on three sides.

 <img src="https://github.com/DLaxV-Community-Projects-Hub/FIL-Box-Lacrosse-Goal-v2.1-Disassemblable/blob/main/assets/Goal_Case_1100x900.JPG" width=50% height=50%>

-(breakdown pattern for parts in case)
+(possible breakdown pattern for parts in case)

+## How to Contribute

+Feedback is very much appreciated.
+After building v2.0 I made some changes to the design and I really need feedback of how they worked out in  building to verify the current design state.
+Please let me know if you build v2.1 and send me a mail to @github@dlaxv.de.

+If you want to make changes to design by your own to make it better or adjust it to your needs feel free to use the [.step](https://github.com/DLaxV-Community-Projects-Hub/FIL-Box-Lacrosse-Goal-v2.1-Disassemblable/blob/main/FIL_Goal_v2.1.step) or [f3s](https://github.com/DLaxV-Community-Projects-Hub/FIL-Box-Lacrosse-Goal-v2.1-Disassemblable/blob/main/FIL_Goal_v2.1.f3d) (Fusion 360) files.
+Please be warned, the model got mad somehow in the process when I tinkered around with components.
+Hopefully I can repair it in the future.

 ## History